prooph/event-store/docs/repositories.md

 - `$popRecordedEventsMethodName`
   - defaults to `popRecordedEvents`
   - with this method the `ConfigurableAggregateTranslator` requests the latest recorded events from your aggregate
-  - the aggregate should also clear its internal event cache before returning the events as no additional method is invoked to do so
+  - the aggregate should also clear its internal event cache before returning the events as no additional method is invoked
 - `replayStreamEvents`
   - defaults to `replay`
   - used in case the repository loaded a snapshot and needs to replay newer events